 - Complete our evaluation surveys.
 These surveys before and after our educational presentation are crucial for evaluating and improving our work.
 They also allow us to deliver our programme at no cost to schools.
 Find out more here.

 - Complete student consent forms.
-To participate, we need to either receive a copy of your students’ completed blanket field trip consent, or click here to download and complete ours.
+To participate, we need to either receive a copy of your students’ completed blanket field trip consent form, or feel free to use ours above.

 - Please organise your own transportation to the beach clean-up activity.